snotskie/ttrpg/md/index.md

 - One Stat Die shared by all the other Stats.
 - At most one Ability.
 If the Ability would require recharging to be used, instead roll a $d6$ as though gaining a Blessing Die.
 If the NPC would gain a Blessing Die worth enough to recharge the Ability, instead recharge the Ability immediately.

-## Afterwards: Session Shop
+## Session Shop
 <!-- _class: center ability -->

 > *Now that you've built your first character, let's play!
 And after your first session, keep reading to find out what upgrade options are available in the Session Shop!*
 > *&mdash;snotskie*

-### Session Shop
+### Session Shop Upgrades
 <!-- _class: ability -->

 At the end of each session, you receive one free upgrade for your character.
 Upgrade options are listed below.
 Some upgrades you receive immediately, and some you receive at the end of the following session.

 You may also spend ①①① to receive an additional upgrade beyond the one you receive for free.
-You can keep spending Blessings to receive additional upgrades this way, but each additional upgrade costs ①① more than the last.
+You may keep spending Blessings to receive additional upgrades this way, but each additional upgrade costs ①① more than the last.

 | Stat Upgrade |
 | --- |